-Risk PR/737 was reviewed with Lou HUTCHISON on 19/08/24 and considered five elements

-- (1) Risk description.

-- (2) Causes of the risk.

-- (3) Controls / Mitigations completed.

-- (4) Controls / Mitigations planned.

-- (5) Projections for future mitigated risk assessment scores.

-The Corporate Risk should be reframed to "People - Failure to develop a workforce capable of achieving our vision" through not growing, developing and maintaining our workforce.

-Leadership is ineffective.
+Likelihood Score 3 Quarter 2 Risk Mitigations update Risk PR/737 was reviewed with Lou HUTCHISON on 19/08/24 and considered five elements • (1) Risk description. • (2) Causes of the risk.
+(3) Controls / Mitigations completed.
+(4) Controls / Mitigations planned. • (5) Projections for future mitigated risk assessment scores.
+Description The Corporate Risk should be reframed to "People - Failure to develop a workforce capable of achieving our vision" through not growing, developing and maintaining our workforce.
+Cause of the risk Leadership is ineffective.
 There is a lack of Workforce Planning.
 There is an inadequate welfare / support offer.
 There is insufficient support in terms of staff development.

-- Programme #4 as the delivery vehicle for key deliverables including the Occupational Health Review and Strategic Workforce Planning. - The implementation of the Occupational Health Business Case has enabled the unit to recruit to its identified vacancies. - The implementation of the First Line Leadership Programme. - The completion of the Recruitment Improvement Project. - The initial development of Mid Line Leadership proposals. - Performance & Insight Committee Performance Report including comprehensive metrics for key performance indicators such as TRIM offers, sickness trends and completion of mandatory College of Policing courses. - The development of the Wellbeing Strategy - The developing role of the People Committee to manage initiatives noting the annual review of the Terms of Reference in July.
+Controls / Mitigations completed Programme #4 as the delivery vehicle for key deliverables including the Occupational Health Review and Strategic Workforce Planning. • The implementation of the Occupational Health Business Case has enabled the unit to recruit to its identified vacancies. • The implementation of the First Line Leadership Programme.
+The completion of the Recruitment Improvement Project.
+The initial development of Mid Line Leadership proposals. • Performance & Insight Committee Performance Report including comprehensive metrics for key performance indicators such as TRIM offers, sickness trends and completion of mandatory College of Policing courses.
+The development of the Wellbeing Strategy The developing role of the People Committee to manage initiatives noting the annual review of the Terms of Reference in July.
+The developing role of the People Committee to manage initiatives noting the annual review of the refins of Reference in July.